-- SMDAM down-revised global real GDP forecast for 2020 from -3.2% to -3.3% as a main scenario, due mainly to worse-than-expected emerging countries and technical adjustment reflecting revised GDP in some countries.
-GDP forecast for 2021 was up-revised from 5.7% to 5.8%. - Life with COVID-19 continues until effective vaccine is developed and become available worldwide.
+- SMDAM revised-down global real GDP forecast for 2020 from -3.3% to -3.6% as a main scenario, due mainly to cut in China, which is not necessarily a negative thing.
+China is successfully maintaining employment at low economic growth and excessive stimulus is not required in 2020.
+GDP forecast for 2021 was revised-up from 5.8% to 5.9%. - Life with COVID-19 continues until effective vaccine is developed and become available worldwide.
 Global economy is expected to show continuing recovery led by developed economies, however, the pace of recovery is going to be affected by sporadic resurgence of COVID-19 infection cases.
 SMDAM does not expect another round of global hard lockdowns in the main scenario.